5 Simple Tips for Getting Started with ASSISTments

 Tip #1: Scoring vs. Grading

-Message to students and parents that the score from ASSISTments will not be used as a grade.
-You can modify and send our parent letter template to support this outreach.
+It's important to emphasize to students and parents that the scores from ASSISTments Teacher will not be used as grades.
+You can use the provided parent letter template , modifying it as necessary, to reinforce this message.

 Tip #2: Showing Your Work Shows Your Thinking